 Eating chocolate is always a great idea, but chocolate is a central element of the December holidays, at least in this part of the world (wait, isn’t chocolate a central element of every holiday in Asheville?).

 Did you know that Asheville was named Yelp’s “Top US Foodie Destinations of 2020,” especially for the handcrafted artisanal chocolates of French Broad Chocolate?
 Visit their downtown Chocolate Lounge to find out why, and don’t miss the Chocolate Creme Brulee and the decadent drinking chocolates!

-6. Take a Drive and Check Out Asheville’s Best Holiday Light Displays
+6. See the Best Holiday Light Displays

 Driving around to discover the small and big light displays around town never gets old – it’s one of the best things to do in Asheville in December!

 The best neighborhoods to see homes decorated are Biltmore Lake, Montford, and Biltmore Park Town Square (they host the Annual Holiday Tree Lighting event with a special visit from Santa!).